Skip to main content

 Our research shows that the vast majority of people on the beaches want to help these animals, but they don’t know how to best help.
 Our work is focused on trying to help empower them to take the right actions to protect marine mammals.

 Two core groups were identified by behavior change experts, utilizing both in-person beach and online surveys.
-The first archetype, “the wildlife protector” mostly represents a local individual trying to help because of their passion for wildlife, but can unfortunately they take actions that result in more harm for the animal.
+The first archetype, “the wildlife protector,” mostly represents a local individual trying to help because of their passion for wildlife, but can unfortunately take actions that result in more harm for the animal.
 The other identified archetype, “the experience seeker,” largely represents a tourist seeking out an experience with marine life and is heavily influenced by what they see on social media.

 California sea lion Thunder at the pool's edge